Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Klaus has over 30 years of labour relations experience and a Bachelor of Education from the University of Calgary and a Master of Education from the University of Oregon.
 His career has most recently involved employment as the Coordinator of Teacher Welfare for the Alberta Teachers’ Association.
 His responsibilities included the negotiation and administration of collective agreements for teachers in Alberta public, separate and charter schools.
 He has designed and given workshops and talks on the subject of distributive and integrative bargaining, the grievance process and other labour relations topics.
 Klaus served as a Board Member of the Alberta Labour Relations Board from 2002 to 2005.
 He is currently an independent mediator operating the company KG Opatril Mediation Services and specializes in collective bargaining mediation and grievance mediation.

-This working group will assist with a review of the current OHS education and training tools available for farms and ranches, and provide recommendations to Labour and Agriculture and Forestry on which education, training, and certification requirements the agriculture sector will be able to use or find useful.
+This working group assisted with a review of the current OHS education and training tools available for farms and ranches, and provided recommendations on which education, training, and certification requirements the agriculture sector will be able to use or find useful.

 Chair: Kelly Williams-Whitt